- Specs and Requirements

 With HDMI and Component Video in plus no-delay HDMI video passthrough

 HD PVR 2 comes with HDMI in and out to make it easier to connect to your Xbox 360 and your HD TV set.
-For the PS3, HD PVR 2 comes with a PS3 Component Video gaming cable, while still using the HDMI out for no-delay passthrough to your HD TV set.
+For the PS3, an optional PS3 to component video cable is required.

 Specs and system requirements